openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

   kubectl exec -it maya-apiserver-dc8f6bf4d-ldl6b bash -n openebs
   ```

-- Get the volume list and put the required volume name in next step.
+- Get the volume list and enter the required volume name in the next step.

   ```
   mayactl volume list
   ```

-- Get the health of all replicas .
-All replicas Access Mode should be in RW mode.
+- Get the health of all replicas.
+The Access Mode of all replicas must be in RW mode.

   ```
    mayactl volume info --volname <volume_name>
   ```

-​       **Note:** Add namespace along with above commands if PVC is deployed in particular namespace.
+  **Note:** Add namespace along with above commands if PVC is deployed in particular namespace.

 3. Get the current Jiva replica count using the following command.